immasei/python-socket-smtp-server/README.md

 We acknowledge this fact and we pay tribute to the past and the present of the [Internet Engineering Task Force](https://www.ietf.org/), the [History of the Internet](https://en.wikipedia.org/wiki/History_of_the_Internet) and all efforts towards creating these protocol standards.

-However, it is strongly **NOT** recommended to directly follow the referred documents above, because the assignment is neither a subset nor a superset of the collection.
-As a simplification, some details in RFC have been omitted intentionally; and to adapt it into an assignment, other details have been added.
+As a simplification, some details in RFC have been omitted intentionally.

 ### Request and Response